 How to ease the transition

 When your loved one stops driving, arrange for alternative transportation.
-Perhaps family members and friends can run errands with your loved one, or you can arrange transportation through a senior van route.
-You may be able to establish a payment account with a taxi service so that your loved one can go places, but won't have to handle money.
+Have family and friends run errands with your loved one, or arrange transportation through a senior van route.
+Establish an account with a taxi or car service so that your loved one can go places, but won't have to handle money.

-Also consider ways to limit your loved one's need to drive.
+Consider ways to limit your loved one's need to drive.
 Many items — such as groceries, meals and prescriptions — can be delivered to your loved one's home.
-Some barbers and hairdressers make house calls as well.

 Remain firm as the disease progresses

-- Keep keys out of sight.
-Park the vehicle around the corner or in a closed garage, and don't keep keys in plain sight.
-If your loved one insists on carrying a set of keys, offer old keys that won't start the vehicle.
+- Control key access.
+Keep keys out of sight.
+If your loved one insists on carrying a set of keys, offer keys that won't start the vehicle.

 - Disable the vehicle.
 Remove a battery cable to prevent the car from starting, or ask a mechanic to install a "kill switch" that must be engaged before the car will start.

 - Sell the vehicle.
 If you can make do without your loved one's vehicle, consider selling it.